 A little about me…

-Hi, my name is Suzanne.
-I’m from Scotland and I have lived in Verona in northern Italy, for almost 7 years now.
+Hello!
+My name is Suzanne and I’m from Scotland, although I have lived in Verona in Italy, for almost 7 years now.

-My love for photography began in childhood, sparked by my grandad, who first introduced me to toy cameras before teaching me how to use his Olympus film camera—one I still cherish and use today.
-In high school, my incredible art teacher encouraged my passion, allowing me to use that same camera in class.
-As part of my final year exam, I had the opportunity to develop my own film photographs, an experience that solidified my desire to pursue photography further.
+My love for photography started when I was young.
+I was introduced to my first toy camera by my grandad (that’s us in the photo on holiday in Spain together) before he taught me how to use a “big girl” camera - as he called it - many years later.
+This would be his Olympus OM10 film camera — one I still cherish and use to this today.
+Then after a few years, in high school, my incredible art teacher encouraged my passion, allowing me to use the same film camera to contribute to projects in my coursework.
+As part of my final year exam, I had the opportunity to develop my own film photographs, an experience that solidified my desire to pursue photography further and after I left school.

 I went on to study Photography at the University of the West of Scotland in Glasgow, where I spent four years refining my skills.
 Many of my courses focused on shooting 35mm film, both in colour and black and white, along with the full developing process.
 After graduating with a BA Hons in Photography, I moved straight into a commercial photography role in London, where I lived for 5 years, turning my passion into a career.